 謝醫師獲得2014年度加州眼科協會最佳年輕眼科醫師獎以及2013年度Santa Clara 眼科協會最佳年輕眼科醫師獎。

-Having worn night-time orthokeratology lenses herself, Dr. Lee is also passionate about myopia control, fitting Orthokeratology lenses, dual-focus multifocal soft lenses, or prescribing atropine therapy for children with progression myopia or nearsightedness.
-She also fits large-diameter specialty scleral contact lenses and hybrid lenses for eyes with irregular corneas or ocular conditions including keratoconus, pellucid marginal degeneration, post-LASIK or post-RK ectasia, and severe dry eye.
-She also treats and manages ocular diseases often found in elderly populations including glaucoma, macular degeneration, cataracts, and diabetic retinopathy.
+Having worn night-time orthokeratology lenses herself, Dr. Lee is also passionate about myopia management.
+Dr. Lee is certified to fit Paragon CRTⓇ Orthokeratology lenses and MiSight 1 DayⓇ Dual focus lenses as part of the Brilliant Futures Myopoia Management Program.
+She also prescribes atropine therapy for children with progressing myopia or nearsightedness.
+Dr. Lee also fits large-diameter specialty scleral contact lenses and hybrid lenses for eyes with irregular corneas or ocular conditions including keratoconus, pellucid marginal degeneration, post-LASIK or post-RK ectasia, and severe dry eye.
+She also manages ocular diseases often found in elderly populations including glaucoma, macular degeneration, cataracts, and diabetic retinopathy.
 In patients with reduced vision even with glasses or contact lenses, Dr. Lee provides Low Vision exams and services.
 She also speaks English, Cantonese, Mandarin, and some Spanish.